evanshortiss/env-var/README.md

 additional accessors that will be attached to any variables gotten by that env-var instance.

-Accessor functions must accept at least two arguments:
+Accessor functions must accept at least one argument:

-- `{Function} raiseError`: If the accessor fails to process a value, it must call this function instead of throwing an exception.
 - `{*} value`: The value that the accessor should process.

 **Important:** Do not assume that `value` is a string!